 Before admission to candidacy, you must pass written and oral examinations.
 Students with outstanding incompletes may not be permitted to sit for these exams.

 In the written qualifying examinations, you are expected to show not only a mastery of your special subject, but also an adequate grasp of the wider field of historical knowledge and an ability to correlate historical data and to explain their significance.
 These examinations are designed to test not merely factual knowledge, but also your power of historical analysis and synthesis, critical ability, and capacity for reflective thinking.
 A knowledge of the history of any area includes a reasonable knowledge of its historiography and bibliography; of its geography; and of its political, cultural, economic, and other historical aspects.

 The written qualifying examination normally includes the major field only.
 The oral examination will cover all four fields and will normally be held after the written examination.
 In most fields, the oral examination will be held shortly after the written examination or, at the discretion of the doctoral committee, as late as six months after the written examination.
 Both the written and oral examinations are to be considered by the committee as a whole in arriving at a judgment of your performance.
+For more information on how to form your committee, please visit the Graduate Student Intranet.
 The written qualifying examination is normally prepared and administered by the chair of the committee and read by the entire committee before the oral qualifying examination.